sales SaaS meeting QBR

 Tasking a salesperson with juggling sales, marketing, post-sales, and customer support is like trying to learn five languages at once.
 Sure, they might pick up a few phrases, but they’ll never truly master any of them.

 Salespeople thrive when they focus on their craft—closing deals.
-If you spread them too thin, none of the jobs will get done well.
+If they’re spread too thin, performance suffers.
 And you’ll be left with wasted effort, as deals that could’ve closed get bogged down by too many distractions.
 Let your sales team specialize, and they’ll become fluent in what really matters: selling.

 #3 – Loyalty Isn’t Automatic

 High-performing salespeople have options, even in a neutral market.
-Signing on the dotted line doesn’t guarantee they’ll stick around.
-A sloppy or disengaged onboarding process can lose them before they even settle in.
+Signing on the dotted line doesn’t guarantee they’ll stay.
+A weak or disengaged onboarding process can push them out before they gain traction, which is why how you onboard salespeople matters just as much as how you hire them.

 It’s like bringing home a new plant.
 You can’t just bring it home, put it near the window, and expect it to thrive.
 Those first few weeks of watering, sunlight, and care are critical.
 Neglect it, and it’ll wither and die.